Dream Harder: Songs

-"The New Life", one of many Scott songs which are both optimistic and touch upon spirituality, contains a phrase "Are you under the mercy?", which Scott explains as "a phrase I nicked from a Christian fan who wrote me a letter and signed off with "under the mercy", which I took to mean (and this is what I intended in the song) "under the mercy of spirit/the sacred/the presence of love" – though Christians would say under the mercy of Christ".
+"The New Life", one of many Scott songs which are both optimistic and touch upon spirituality, was written during April 1991 on the same night that he returned to Ireland from a three-week holiday in the Caribbean.
+Scott recalled, "I'd been drinking very heavily for a while, and my wife packed me off on holiday and I stopped drinking.
+When I came back I felt great, like I was back in control of my own life, and that night I wrote 'The New Life'."
+The lyrics of the song were influenced by the changes in Scott's life at the time, such as the break-up of the "Magnificent Seven" line-up, the end of his record deal with Chrysalis and the decision to leave Ireland.
+The song contains a phrase "Are you under the mercy?", which Scott explains as "a phrase I nicked from a Christian fan who wrote me a letter and signed off with "under the mercy", which I took to mean (and this is what I intended in the song) "under the mercy of spirit/the sacred/the presence of love" – though Christians would say under the mercy of Christ".

-"Glastonbury Song" was released as a single, backed by the songs "Chalice Hill", "Burlington Bertie And Accrington Stanley", and "Corn Circle Symphony".
+"Glastonbury Song" was released as the album's second single, backed by the songs "Chalice Hill", "Burlington Bertie And Accrington Stanley", and "Corn Circle Symphony".
 Scott, discussing the song in 2003, described the song as "one of the most commercial, radio-friendly songs musically that I've ever produced", and ascribes its lack of success to its theme, "..the chorus is 'I just found God where He always was'...
 In many countries it was successful, but in Britain, they wouldn't play it because of the chorus.".
 James Heflin, the interviewer, notes that the song reached the Top 30 in the UK and was performed live on Top of the Pops broadcast on the BBC.
 The song was covered by Italian singer-songwriter Samuele Bersani, with new Italian lyrics, released under the title of "Cosa vuoi da me" (What do you want from me?) and included on his 1994 album Freak and released as a single a year later.

-"The Return of Pan" was also released as a single, with the songs "Karma" (also the name of one of Scott's earlier musical projects), "Mister Powers" and an untitled track.
+"The Return of Pan" was released as the album's first single, with the songs "Karma" (also the name of one of Scott's earlier musical projects), "Mister Powers" and an untitled track.
 "The Return of Pan"'s lyrics recount an episode from Plutarch's "The Obsolescence of Oracles".
 Plutarch writes that, during the reign of Tiberius, a sailor named Thamus heard the following shouted to him from land; "Thamus, are you there?
 When you reach Palodes, take care to proclaim that the great god Pan is dead."
 After retelling the story, the singer of "The Return of Pan" insists that "The Great God Pan is alive!".
 The single charted at position twenty-four on the UK singles chart May 1993.

-"Love and Death" is a poem by William Butler Yeats.
-It first appeared in the 1885 Dublin University Review.

-Reception

-Upon release, Neil Spencer of The Observer considered the album to have a sound "dominated by fretboard-throttling rock guitar".
-He added: "While more appealing to a US audience, the new sound sits oddly with Scott's pagan concerns, but Scott's enthusiasm for thundering tunes and offbeat themes is infectious."
-Robin Denselow of The Guardian commented: "For all its New Yorkised production sheen, the new album is still Scott-as-hippie-gypsy."
-He felt most of the songs had a "starchild vein" and a "run-reading ambience".